lsst-dm/dmtn-136/index.rst

   The principal effect of this is to change the self-identification of the release in the Firefly version display dialog.
 - The :guilabel:`ACTION` field should normally be set to ``both`` so that it's possible to do a quick test of the build on an IPAC-hosted Kubernetes pod.
 - The default value for :guilabel:`MEMORY_LIMIT` is generally adequate.
+- The :guilabel:`HOSTNAME` field is used for an immediate deployment of the build on the internal IRSA Kubernetes cluster.
+  The default is based on the value in the :guilabel:`SUIT_BRANCH` field.
-- **NB** For the SemVer numeric-tag convention used by ``lsst/suit`` you **must override** the the :guilabel:`HOSTNAME` field, as the hostname cannot begin with a digit.
+  However: **NB:** For the SemVer numeric-tag convention used by ``lsst/suit`` you currently **must override** this default :guilabel:`HOSTNAME`, as a hostname cannot begin with a digit.
+  If you do not do this, the Kubernetes deployment phase of the build will fail.
   An improved procedure for computing the default hostname in the Jenkins control panel is being developed.
-For now, for tag ``2.1.1``, for example, use ``suit-211`` for the hostname.
+  For now, as a suggestion: for a tag ``2.1.1``, use ``suit-211`` for the hostname.
-- Leave :guilabel:`DOCKER_TAGS` blank and accept the default, which is the same as the value given for :guilabel:`SUIT_BRANCH`.
+- Leave :guilabel:`DOCKER_TAGS` blank and accept the default, which will be the value given for :guilabel:`SUIT_BRANCH`.

 Select :guilabel:`Build` and the build will be initiated.